RoboticsClubIITDelhi/WASP/README.md

 -  Assemble components to make a rudimentary bot
 -  Assemble rudimentary wifi access points

-### Week 3: Programming wifi access points ~~Debugging~~
+### Week 3: Programming wifi access points
--  Programming using usb to uart converter    ~~Hardware and software troubleshooting~~
+-  Programming using usb to uart converter
 -  Debugging esp8266 board issues while uploading code (* more on it in #issues section)

-### Week 4: Making all access points and Central Bot programming  ~~Algorithm Refinement~~
+### Week 4: Making all access points and Central Bot programming
--  All 4 access points by designing our own PCB on perf boards ~~Enhance hardware robustnes~~
+-  All 4 access points by designing our own PCB on perf boards
 -  Made functions in central bot to read RSSI data of all the wifi access points

 ### Weeks 5-7: Progressive Enhancements in central bot code
 - Implemented Functions to get distance from measured RSSI values on a separate module
-- Calibrated the function by testing at various distances to accurately get the calibrated coefficents ~~🔄 Implement iterative improvements (tbd)~~
+- Calibrated the function by testing at various distances to accurately get the calibrated coefficents
 - Merged these functions into the exiisting central bot code
 - Tested out kalman filter functions and added that into our Central bot code
 - further debugging and refinements